 - Injuries caused by rides such as roller coasters.
-These can be serious and sometimes fatal, and may involve rides that were not properly operated or maintained.
+These can be serious and may involve rides that were not properly operated or maintained.

 - Slip and fall injuries anywhere in the park.
-These are much more common and they can happen anywhere in the park.
+These are more common and can happen anywhere in the park.

 These accidents can produce a wide range of injuries, including:

 - Loss of a finger, hand, foot, or limb

 Why are slip-and-fall injuries common at theme parks?